 - 3.8.2.1 The Contractor shall actively assist members with chronic or acute medical or behavioral health conditions, members who are receiving LTSS and members who are pregnant in transitioning to another provider when there is a change in providers.
 For DSHP Plus LTSS members, this assistance shall be provided by the member's case manager.
-For PROMISE participants, the Contractor shall coordinate with the DSAMH care manager as appropriate to assist the member to transition between providers. - 3.8.2.2 Except in cases where the provider was terminated by the Contractor for cause, if a provider is no longer a participating provider, the Contractor shall provide continuation of such provider for a lesser of: a period of 90 calendar days or until the treating provider releases the patient from care. - 3.8.2.3 The Contractor shall ensure that, at a minimum, its provider transition process includes the following:

-- 3.8.2.3.1 A process that ensures a transfer does not create a lapse in services; - 3.8.2.3.2 A requirement that an HCBS or MFP provider that is no longer willing or able to provide services to a DSHP Plus LTSS member to cooperate with the member's case manager to facilitate a seamless transition to another HCBS or MFP provider and continue to provide services to the member until the member has been transitioned to the other provider; - 3.8.2.3.3 A mechanism for timely information exchange; - 3.8.2.3.4 A mechanism for assuring confidentiality; and - 3.8.2.3.5 A mechanism for allowing a member to request and be granted a change of provider.
+For PROMISE participants, the Contractor shall coordinate with the DSAMH care manager as appropriate to assist the member to transition between providers.
+For members enrolled in the DDDS Lifespan Waiver, the Contractor shall coordinate with the DDDS case manager as appropriate to assist the member to transition between providers. - 3.8.2.2 Except in cases where the provider was terminated by the Contractor for cause, if a provider is no longer a participating provider, the Contractor shall provide continuation of such provider for a lesser of: a period of 90 calendar days or until the treating provider releases the patient from care. - 3.8.2.3 The Contractor shall ensure that, at a minimum, its provider transition process includes the following: - 3.8.2.3.1 A process that ensures a transfer does not create a lapse in services; - 3.8.2.3.2 A requirement that an HCBS provider that is no longer willing or able to provide services to a DSHP Plus LTSS member to cooperate with the member's case manager to facilitate a seamless transition to another HCBS provider and continue to provide services to the member until the member has been transitioned to the other provider; - 3.8.2.3.3 A mechanism for timely information exchange; - 3.8.2.3.4 A mechanism for assuring confidentiality; and - 3.8.2.3.5 A mechanism for allowing a member to request and be granted a change of provider.